shifted7/data-structures-and-algorithms/README-Challenges.md

 - Given a string, write a function called RepeatedWord which returns the first word to occur more than once in that provided string.

 #### Approach and Efficiency
 - This code loops over the string, utilizing a hash table to store the words it comes across.
-It determines whether it has found a word by adding alpha characters it finds to a word variable and submitting the total word when it reaches a non-alpha character.
+It determines whether it has found a word using regex, which checks for a starting word character, at least one letter, and then a non-word character.
 The words are hashed, and if a word is found again, the method will see there is a word already at that position in the table and see if they match, returning the word if they do.

     - The function operates with O(n) time and O(n) space.